m3gamichi/BlueWhale/README.md

 <h1 align="center">Make you own tools?</h1>
-- Check out the [documentation](/docs.md).
+- Check out the <a href="docs.md">documentation</a>.
 If you'd like to create your own tools, feel free to submit a pull request.
 I'll then merge it.

 <h1 align="center">Disclaimer</h1>